Tuesday, March 26, 2024

 Of course he did; he was only being good mannered.

-Okay” said the school teacher, and put the half-a-crown back into her purse.
+Okay” said the school teacher, and put the half-a-crown back into his pocket.

-Finbar looked after her, as she walked off.
+Finbar looked after him, as he walked off.

-He knew she was a school teacher, but didn't know the school where she worked.
+He knew he was a school teacher, but didn't know the school where he worked.

 Finbar's school was a mixed infants to juniors school, for children up to the age of eleven.
 He or she could attend if they were due to reach the age of five during the coming term.
-They would stay till the age of seven then transfer into the junior school, where there would be for four years, each streamed into three: one two and three or 'A' 'B' and 'C.'
+They stayed till the age of seven then transfer into the junior school, where they stayed for four years, each streamed into three: one two and three or 'A' 'B' and 'C.'

 From the very first day at school, Finbar screamed and kicked as soon as he was taken there.
 His first teacher was Miss Jones, who picked him up and carried him in, as he kicked and screamed all the way.